TRACK 1

 The work opens with Nebraska: Pre-Settlement, an excerpt from Cather's essay, "Nebraska: The End of the First Cycle".
 Dramatic, Copland-esque intervals bring to life Cather's powerful imagery depicting the Great Plains.
 The first theme morphs into a Lakota Sioux (Bear Butte) inspired melody that fades away on the wind - a musical depiction of the Pawnee being forced give up their lands and departing Nebraska for Indian Territory in Oklahoma.

-A slow sunrise, Dawn was inspired by Cather's "A Lost Lady", incorporates instrumental text painting of dawn on the prairie with sweeping melodies depicting native grasses, wildflowers and birds.
+A slow sunrise, Dawn was inspired by Cather's "A Lost Lady", incorporating instrumental text painting of a sun rising over the prairie with sweeping melodies depicting native grasses, wildflowers and birds.
 It concludes with the cello foreshadowing the bookend of the day - Dusk.

 Drawing from “Prairie Spring,April Twilights & Other Poems", Dusk weaves its' magic through lush, lyrical poetry that Cather employs so skillfully.
 Mesmeric cello lines incorporate arpeggiated chords reminiscent of a classical guitarist, with sensuous English horn interweaving seamlessly transporting the listener into an otherworldly state.